EXA-UQ/EXAUQ-Toolbox/.github/README.md

 The EXAUQ-Toolbox welcomes contributors and users to raise issues/ideas.
 Please do take a look through our [support](support.md) page to see how you can help and how we can help you in the most efficient way!

+Software developed by the RSE team at the University of Exeter, UK and funded by the EPRSC (2021-2025) as part of project ExCALIBUR.
+Many thanks to the code contributors of the toolbox:

+  - Dr. Thomas Hawes
+  - Dr. Matt Johns
+  - Dr. Enrico Olivier
+  - Mr. Harrison White

 ## Installing the latest development version

 We strongly recommend using virtual environments (e.g. Conda environments) to